 Colon cancer screenings are an essential component of colon health because the early stages of colon cancer often have no symptoms.
 A fast track colonoscopy makes screening for the disease easy.
 Once symptoms develop, the disease is more advanced.
 Bloody stool, abdominal pain, diarrhea, unusual bowel habits, weakness, fatigue, rectal bleeding, and sudden weight loss are all symptoms that require prompt examination by a colorectal expert.
 Screenings for colon cancer before any of those symptoms develop is the best way to catch the disease in a more treatable stage.

 When colon cancer is detected early, successful treatment of the disease is more probable.
-During a colonoscopy, the small and large intestine will be examined with a colonoscope.
+During a colonoscopy, the small and large intestine will be examined with a colonoscopy.
 The visual inspection checks your colon for ulcers, polyps, tumors, or any other abnormalities.
 Colon tissue may also be removed and biopsied.
-The process helps determine whether or not pre-cancerous or cancerous cells are present in the colon.
+The process helps determine whether or not precancerous or cancerous cells are present in the colon.

 Colon Cancer Prevention

 Colon cancer is a type of cancer that forms in the large intestine.
 When polyps and tumors form along the intestinal lining and are not removed, they may develop into cancerous masses.
 Colon cancer can be identified in its early stages because the disease develops slowly.
-Fast track colonoscopy for healthy individuals is a quick and simple way to monitor the health of your colon.
+Making an appointment with a colonoscopy doctor in Los Angeles is a quick and simple way to monitor the health of your colon.

 Men have a slightly higher chance of developing colon cancer than women, and among ethnic groups, African Americans are more likely to develop colon cancer.
 However, cancerous tumors may develop regardless of these risk factors.
 At the age of 50, individuals should get their first colonoscopy and get additional screenings every 10 years.